College Hockey, Inc. Staff

 Nate Ewell joined College Hockey, Inc., as Director of Communications in January 2011 and coordinates the organization's digital media, media relations and communications efforts.
 He was named Deputy Executive Director in January 2013.

 Prior to joining the staff of College Hockey, Inc., Ewell served as the Vice President of Communications for the NHL's Washington Capitals.
-In eight seasons with the Caps, he created a comprehensive media strategy for league MVP Alex Ovechkin, established a program for accreditation of bloggers that became a model for other sports franchises, and led a staff that captured four consecutive Dick Dillman Awards as the top media relations group in the Eastern Conference.
+In eight seasons with the Caps, he created a comprehensive media strategy for league MVP Alex Ovechkin, established a program for accreditation of bloggers that became a model for other sports franchises, and led a staff that captured four consecutive Dick Dillman Awards as the top media relations group in the NHL's Eastern Conference.

-A 1996 graduate of Princeton University, where he was the Sports Editor of the campus newspaper, Ewell went on to become the Assistant Sports Information Director at Michigan State University.
+A 1996 graduate of Princeton University, where he was the sports editor of the campus newspaper, Ewell went on to become the Assistant Sports Information Director at Michigan State University.
 There, he served as the principal media contact for the MSU men's hockey program.

 Ewell worked for NBC Sports during its coverage of the Olympic hockey tournament at the Winter Games in Salt Lake City (2002) and Torino (2006).
-He has also served as an Adjunct Professor at Georgetown University, teaching a class in its Sports Industry Management master's program on sports communication and public relations.
+He has also served as an adjunct professor at Georgetown University, teaching a class in its Sports Industry Management master's program on sports communication and public relations.

-Nate may be reached by email at email@example.com or on twitter @nateewell
+Ewell may be reached by email at firstname.lastname@example.org or on twitter @nateewell

 Director of Education and Recruitment

 Kyle Lawson joined College Hockey, Inc. in January 2013 as the organization's Director of Education and Recruitment.
-In that role, Lawson plays a leading role in the organization's efforts to promote college hockey to talented young players and their families.
+In that position, Lawson plays a leading role in the organization's efforts to promote college hockey to talented young players and their families.